17 October 2021

-“Father Lou mentioned during his sermon on the sowing of the seeds that we, our church family, everyone here today, everyone viewing on social media and those who are not here today, are the seeds planted in the good soil.
-Each person in our church family works towards their salvation through faith and good works.
+Last year, I spoke about how we, our church family, everyone here today, everyone viewing on social media and those who are not here today, are the good seeds planted in the good soil.
 Our beloved Saint Demetrios Church provides the good soil for our faith through worship at our church services and for good works through our participation and support of the myriad of philanthropic activities and programs throughout the year.
-We have everything in our church to work towards our salvation.
+We have everything in our church to work towards our salvation!
 We are so blessed at Saint Demetrios!

-The pandemic has affected all of us in many ways however now is the time to rebuild!
-Stewardship is a three- legged stool consisting of time, talent and treasure.
-Although the time and talent given by our stewards are critically important, we also need treasure to sustain our Church Family.
-We have depended upon stewardship, the festival and the play to meet the financial needs of our parish.
-Due to the pandemic, we had a downsized festival and the status of the play depends upon circumstances beyond our control.
-We can no longer depend on the festival and the play to help fund our operating budget.
+The time and talent given by our stewards are critically important as recently demonstrated with our church play and festival.
+While working at our festivaI on Saturday evening, I was asked how many volunteers were working at one time.
+I estimated that we had about 100 volunteers working on Saturday evening!
+The person who asked was amazed with our commitment!
+We also need treasure, to sustain our church family.
+We depend on stewardship, the festival and the church play to meet most of the financial needs of our parish.
+Due to the pandemic, we had to move our play to the June timeframe and shorten our church festival.
+We were blessed with beautiful weather for our festival this year.
+However we could easily have bad weather during our future festivals and plays.
+We can no longer depend on the festival and the play to help balance our operating budget.
 Although the pandemic has greatly affected our church, our expenses remained constant.
 It is our responsibility to fulfill the needs of our Church Community and to demonstrate our Orthodox faith through Christian Stewardship.
-Fortunately, we are a large parish with over 430 pledging stewards.
-A small weekly pledge increase would greatly help our financial situation.
+Fortunately, we are a large parish with over 460 pledging stewards.
+With such a large number of stewards, a small weekly pledge increase by each steward would greatly help our financial situation.
 We realize that the pandemic has affected our parishioners in many different ways.
 We ask that you prayerfully consider increasing your pledge.
-An increase of $3-$5 per week would greatly help offset the proceeds that we depended upon for the festival and the play.
-Will you help?
+An increase of $2-$5 per week would greatly help offset the proceeds that we depended upon for the festival and the play.